mkcn/fastHistory/fastHistory/tldr/tldr/pages/linux/lsusb.md

 - List detailed information about a USB device
 `lsusb -D {{device}}`

-- List devices with a specified vendor and product id only `lsusb -d {{vendor}}:{{product}}`
+- List devices with a specified vendor and product ID only `lsusb -d {{vendor}}:{{product}}`